TonyKaravasilev/CryptoMananaDocs/docs/asymmetric-ciphers.md

 checkIfThePublicKeyIsSet() // is public key set
 ```

+*Note: It is important to note that the objects support working with just one key, because some often asymmetric
+primitives or protocols have that need and thus is the need of the last two methods above.*

 ### [](#key-pair-format){:.book_mark}Key Pair Format ###

 &nbsp;&nbsp;&nbsp;&nbsp;The key pair format uses a Base64 encoded value of the standard OpenSSL representation starting